facebookresearch/CompilerGym/leaderboard/llvm_instcount/gatv2_ddppo/README.md

 and the loss is PPOv2(clipped gradient version) with shared/unshared encoder.

-Model is updated in asynchronous manner.
+Model is updated in asynchronous manner(DD-PPO).

 Each benchmark is an episode, episodes are aligned(rolled out) in parallel, as much as our resource allows.